 We have seen these utilities evolve from a risk-based focus to a more holistic view of asset management.
 They now look at a much wider spectrum of value—from hard financial benefits to societal and environmental benefits.
 This evolution has driven the need for more sophisticated calculations and a more flexible framework which includes a summary view for executives and more user-friendly user interface tools.”

-Q: How did we first begin using C55 to value IT portfolios?
+Q: How did we first begin using the Copperleaf Decision Analytics Solution to value IT portfolios?

 “IT departments within utilities have very similar challenges to their asset management counterparts.
 They need to manage a pipeline of candidate projects, and determine the optimal portfolio of projects to pursue—in a budget- and resource-constrained environment.
 Since the general principles of creating a value framework can be easily applied to different lines of business, we extended the same strategies to the IT environment.
 We now have clients like the B.C.
-Government using C55™ and the Copperleaf Value Framework to optimize IT capital investment portfolios exclusively, and other clients like Manitoba Hydro that have a corporate Value Framework that spans the entire organization, including electrical generation, transmission, distribution, gas distribution, IT, fleet, facilities, and human resources.”
+Government using the Copperleaf solution and the Copperleaf Value Framework to optimize IT capital investment portfolios exclusively, and other clients like Manitoba Hydro that have a corporate value framework that spans the entire organization, including electrical generation, transmission, distribution, gas distribution, IT, fleet, facilities, and human resources.”

-Q: Which Copperleaf clients are currently using C55 for IT?
+Q: Which Copperleaf clients are currently using the Copperleaf solution for IT?

-The Copperleaf clients currently using C55 for IT are:
+The Copperleaf clients currently using the Copperleaf solution for IT are:

 Q: What are some of the value measures being used to evaluate IT projects?